Mathématique: Chapter 36

 “Oh shut it, will you?”

-“I fully plan on kicking your ass, hotshot,” Young murmured, subtly shaking the box of chess pieces.
+“I fully plan on kicking your ass, hotshot.”
+Young shook the box of chess pieces.

-By eleven hundred hours, Rush had been seen by Neurology, by Psych, and by Dr. van Densen, who had been recalled from the Odyssey, for a neurosurgical evaluation.
-Rush didn’t seem terribly concerned by any of this.
-But then, the guy was profoundly distracted.
+By 1100 hours, Rush had been seen by a neurologist and by Dr. van Densen, who’d been recalled from the Odyssey for a neurosurgical evaluation.
+No one had a handle on what was going on.
+Rush himself didn’t seem all that concerned about the situation.
+Then again, the guy was distracted.

 Young was concerned.

-“No way is that going to work, hotshot,” Young murmured, eyeing Rush’s position on the board as the other man listlessly relocated his only remaining bishop.
-“Your strategy is going to shit.”
+“No way that’ll work, hotshot.”
+Young eyed Rush’s position on the board as the other man nudged a bishop down a diagonal.
+“Your strategy is shit.”

-“Eh, I can’t say I’m in favor,” Young said, ignoring Rush’s vulnerable knight and going after an errant pawn instead.
-“How about we just throw out today’s stats?”
+“Can’t say I’m in favor.”
+Young ignored Rush’s vulnerable knight and captured an errant pawn instead.
+“How about we throw out today’s stats?”

 “Than me letting you win?”
-Young asked, trying not to feel offended.
-“I play chess, you know.”
+Young tried not to feel offended.
+“I play chess, y’know.”

-Rush shut his eyes, looking distinctly unimpressed, one hand pressed to his forehead.
-“Do you not have things to do?” he asked.
+Rush, unimpressed, dug the heel of his hand into an eye socket.
+“Do y’not have things to do?” he asked.
 “Things elsewhere?
 I confess I’ve been confused as to what your so-called job actually entails.”

 “Yup,” Young said.
 “I’ve got plenty of things to do.”

-“You’re terrible,” Rush replied, looking past Young’s shoulder with atypically intent interest.
-“You’re almost as bad as Daniel fucking Jackson.”
+“You’re terrible.”
+Rush looked past Young’s shoulder and raised his voice.
+“Almost as bad as Daniel fuckin’ Jackson.”

-“No good of himself does a listener hear,” Jackson said, from behind Young, “speak of the devil and he shall appear.”
+“No good of himself does a listener hear,” Jackson said from behind Young’s shoulder, “speak of the devil and he shall appear.”

 Young jumped.
 “God damn, Jackson,” he growled.

 “It’s the air vents in here,” Jackson said.
 “You can’t hear a thing near the walls when they’re on.
 I think the medical staff keep them going full blast for that reason alone.”
-He handed Young one of the two cups of coffee that he was holding.
-“How’s is going, Nick?
+He handed Young one of the two cups of coffee he held.
+“How’s it going, Nick?
 You look awful.”

-“Well, that was your coffee,” Jackson said apologetically, taking a seat on the end of Rush’s gurney and indicating the cup he’d just handed Young with his eyes, “but unfortunately Dr. Lam vetoed that plan.
-Then I tried to argue for decaf, but she also said no to that.”
+“Actually, that was your coffee,” Jackson said apologetically.
+He took a seat on the end of Rush’s gurney and glanced at the cup in Young’s hands.
+“Unfortunately, Dr. Lam vetoed that plan.
+I would’ve argued for decaf, but what’s the point?
+You’re not gonna drink decaf.”

-Rush shook his head once, his hand over his eyes.
+Rush shook his head, his hand over his eyes.

-“Yeah, I’m going to come down on the side of ‘less’,” Jackson said.
-“Lam just put together a team to take a look at the problem.
+Jackson eyed Rush, his gaze clear and concerned.
+“Lam’s putting together a team to take a look at the problem.
 We’re meeting in fifteen minutes in the briefing room.”

 “Who’s on the team?”
 Young asked.

-“Me, Sam, Dr. Lee, Dr. van Densen, one of the guys who studies the Antarctic neural interface chair, and I think they’re going to try to get a video feed to Atlantis so Dr. McKay and Dr. Keller can weigh in.”
+“Me, Sam, Dr. Lee, Dr. van Densen, one of the guys who studies the Antarctic neural interface chair, and I think they’re gonna try and get a video feed to Atlantis so Dr. McKay and Dr. Keller can weigh in.”

-“That’s quite the team,” Young said uneasily, glancing at Rush, who did not look back at him.
+“Quite the team.”
+Uneasy, Young glanced at Rush, who was staring into space.
 “I didn’t realize she was quite so concerned.”

-“Yeah,” Jackson murmured, “I get the impression she doesn’t think this EEG pattern is sustainable, and he doesn’t seem to be snapping out of it.”
+“She doesn’t think this EEG pattern is sustainable,” Jackson said, “and he doesn’t seem to be snapping out of it.”

-“Not really,” Young said.
-“No.” He rubbed his jaw.
-“They should take a look at Sheppard.
-See how his EEG looks.
-Something truly fucked up happened to them on that planet.”
+“Not really, no.” Young rubbed his jaw.
+“They should take a look at Sheppard, maybe.
+See how his EEG looks.”

-“I’ll suggest that,” Jackson said.
+“I’ll suggest it,” Jackson said.
 “Anything else you can think of?”

 “Amanda Perry?”
 Jackson asked.

-“She’s been working with him,” Young said, “on the cyphers.
+“She’s been working with him,” Young explained, “on the cyphers.
 On that game.
 She’s got the best insight into what he’s actually been doing.”

 Jackson nodded.

-For a moment they sat in silence, listening to the irregular click of Lam’s heels in the back of the room as she paced an irregular semi-circle around the phone on the wall.
-They watched Rush, who hadn’t moved for several minutes.
+For a moment they sat in silence, listening to the click of Lam’s heels as she paced an irregular semi-circle around the phone on the wall.
+They watched Rush, who sat frozen, staring into space, as though listening to something.

 “Hotshot,” Young said.